This article has links to products and services we love, which we may make commission from.

 Take a Ghost Tour

-One of the best fall things to do in Chicago is to get familiar with the ghosts and spirits in the area.
+Get familiar with the ghosts and spirits in the area!

 You’ll need a local guide to introduce you to the popular ghosts and haunted buildings; luckily, we can recommend a few amazing tours in Chicago.